 This opportunity is particularly beneficial when determining your interest in the day-to-day workings of a particular field.
-If you are interested in pursuing PSY 1900, review this guide to understand the requirements.
+Please review the requirements for this opportunity here before applying to a site.
 Once you determine that an internship/field placement is appropriate for you, follow these steps:

 - Discuss site specific choices aligned with your goals with your psychology advisor.